srand/jolt/docs/configuration.rst

         | The default is ``false``.

+    * - ``JOLT_JOBSERVER_PATH``
+      - N/A
+      - | The path to a jobserver character device used to limit the number of parallel jobs performed by the worker when deploying workspace trees.

+        | See the Jobserver service section for details on how to deploy a jobserver.

+        | If unset, no jobserver is used.

     * - ``JOLT_NIX_KEEP``
       - ``nix_keep``
       - | A list of worker host environment variables to keep when entering